nucleos/NucleosSeoBundle/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: 🐞 Bug Report
 about: Something is broken? 🔨
-labels: bug, unconfirmed
 ---

 <!--
     Before you open an issue, make sure this one does not already exist.
-    Please also read the "guidelines for contributing" link above before posting.
 -->

 <!--